 AG enjoys non-exclusive relationships with Preferred Firms across Africa.
 We invest heavily in those relationships and our clients benefit from an integrated and collaborative approach to providing legal services.
 This means that we provide a joined-up service for our clients to help them make informed decisions and mitigate risk.
-Our award-winning iPad app (link to page) is a great example of this joined-up approach and our local firms are regular contributors to our monthly newsletter.
+Our dedicated Doing Business in Africa tool is a great example of this joined-up approach and our local firms are regular contributors to our monthly newsletter.

 Our lawyers work regularly for clients in the market and also for local law firms (e.g. Aluko & Oyebode in Lagos) and our firm also hosts lawyers from across Africa – a two-way street that provides significant mutual benefits.

 Training and development